Sean Swindell

-Sean P. Swindell is a United States Army major general who serves as the Assistant Deputy Chief of Staff for Operations, Plans, and Training since July 2020.
+Sean Patrick Swindell is a retired United States Army major general who last served as the Assistant Deputy Chief of Staff for Operations, Plans, and Training from July 2020 to September 2023.
 He previously served as the Special Assistant to the Director of the Army Staff from September 2019 to July 2020.
 He was the commander in charge of a bungled airstrike on a Doctors Without Borders hospital in Kunduz, Afghanistan, that left 42 civilians dead in 2015.